joanteruel/joanteruel/index.md

 ## # Bio

-Besides my passion for rowing, I am MSc in Industrial / Mechanical Engineering at Universitat Politècnica de Catalunya and Executive MBA at Universitat de Barcelona.
+Besides my passion for rowing and cycling, I am MSc in Industrial / Mechanical Engineering at Universitat Politècnica de Catalunya and Executive MBA at Universitat de Barcelona.
 I grew up and live in [Badalona][2], a little and beautiful town on the north coast of [Barcelona][3].

 ## # Social Media